Edoctorug/ReactAppDavid/README.md

 # EDoctorUG

-A react native project inspected by Mr. Mandela of EDoctor Uganda
+A react native project inspected by Mr. Mandela of EDoctorug Uganda

 ## Install dependencies